-Assange being set up to be ‘burned at the stake’
+UN rapporteur: Assange being set up to be ‘burnt at the stake’

 Melzer, who has previously criticised the Swiss government’s stance towards Assange, tells Republik that he has documentary evidence that Swedish police made up evidence to accuse Assange with rape, an investigation that was subsequently dropped.

-“Four democratic countries joined forces – the US, Ecuador, Sweden and the UK – to leverage their power to portray one man as a monster so that he could later be burned at the stake without any outcry.
+“Four democratic countries joined forces – the US, Ecuador, Sweden and the UK – to leverage their power to portray one man as a monster so that he could later be burnt at the stake without any outcry.
 If Julian Assange is convicted, it will be a death sentence for freedom of the press,” Melzer said.

 Assange is wanted for trial in the US to face several charges, including breaches of the Espionage Act.
 He continues to divide public opinion, with some accusing him of being a dangerous narcissist who endangers lives and others believing him to be a defender of democratic freedoms.